Dart (missile): Pre-history

 Some of the earliest evidence of advanced tool use includes remnants of an early type of dart, which can be considered the ancestor of arrows as well as bows.
 Reconstructions of this system have a range of over one hundred metres (yards) and can penetrate several centimetres of oak.
 This technology was used worldwide from the Upper Palaeolithic (late Solutrean, c.
 18,000–16,000 BC) until the development of archery made it obsolete.

 The darts in question are much larger than arrows, but noticeably lighter than javelins.
 They have a weighted point, often of stone, on a removable foreshaft.
 This is held by friction onto a thin, flexible main shaft a few metres in length, with fletching and a (usually socket-like) nock at the opposite end.
 Since they are unlike anything in Western history, the term "dart" has been adopted after some debate.
 Some alternate terms for this missile have included the spear, but this term has fallen out of favour since in all other uses, spears are stiff enough to be used for stabbing.
 In its function, an atlatl dart is more like a combination between a bow and an arrow.

 Its similarity to a bow may not be immediately obvious, but in fact both serve to accumulate energy by elasticity in a similar way.
 As throwing begins, a dart of this type is designed to flex in compression between the accelerating force at its nock and the inertia of its weighted point, storing energy.
 Late in this throw, as the point moves faster and so offers less resistance, the dart releases most of this energy by springing away from the thrower.
 Some energy may also be recovered by the fletching as the projectile "fishtails" through the air.
 However, this energy is far less than is commonly stated and only effectively increases accuracy by counteracting the downward force on the tail.

 To maximize elastic energy storage and recovery, such darts should be held only by the nock and allowed to pivot as they are thrown.
 This requires a special tool called a spear-thrower.
 In Western culture these might be called atlatl borrowed from the Aztec, or in Australia the Eora/Dharug word woomera is used.

 Plumbatae or martiobarbuli

 Plumbatae or martiobarbuli were lead-weighted darts carried by infantrymen in Antiquity and the Middle Ages.
-The first examples seem to have been carried by the Ancient Greeks from about 500 B.C. onwards, but the best-known users were from the Roman and Byzantine armies.
+The first examples seem to have been carried by the Ancient Greeks from about 500 BC onwards, but the best-known users were from the Roman and Byzantine armies.
 The best written source for these tactical weapons is Vegetius's treatise known as De Re Militari (1.17):